SkylineCommunications/dataminer-docs/connector-help/connector_help/Ziggo_IPVPN_Collector.md

 #### SNMP Main connection

-This driver uses a Simple Network Management Protocol (SNMP) connection.
+This connector uses a Simple Network Management Protocol (SNMP) connection.

-The elements using this driver will automatically be created by the **Skyline IAM DB Provision** driver, so you will not need to specify anything during element creation.
+The elements using this connector will automatically be created by the **Skyline IAM DB Provision** connector, so you will not need to specify anything during element creation.
 However, for the sake of completeness, the below fields are explained:

 SNMP CONNECTION: